mttmortensen/Knowledge-Center/README.md

 - Make sure SQL Server is installed and your KnowledgeCenterDB is configured
 - Clone the repo
 - Open solution in Visual Studio
-- Update the DB connection string in `Database.cs` to match your environment
+- Update the DB connection string in `Program.cs` to match your environment
 - Build & run — the terminal is your home

 🚀 ROADMAP IDEAS (POST-V1)
 ---------------------------
-- Domains as first-class objects (CRUD support, filtering, domain descriptions)
 - Stats & analytics dashboard (log streaks, weekly log counts, etc.)
-- Markdown export for GitHub-style logging
 - WinForms read-only viewer
-- Self-hosted dashboard with Spectrum Console or ASP.NET Core
+- Self-hosted dashboard with ASP.NET Core
-- Sync/backup tooling for long-term archive

 🧠 WHY I BUILT THIS
 --------------------
 To organize the chaos of learning across life — from tech to hobbies to obsessions.
 This isn't a todo list.
-This is a log of what you *become*.
+This is a log of becoming my best self.